Solar Panel Cost Guide in Mendota, IL (2025 Update)

 EcoWatch's Mendota, IL Solar Cost FAQs

-The average cost of solar panels in Mendota is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the actual cost will depend on certain factors like the type of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Mendota is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the actual cost will depend on stuff like the model of solar panels you want, what size system you need and how much energy you use.

 Can you get solar panels for free in Mendota?

-Solar panels can potentially eliminate your electricity bills depending on your location and how much sunlight your home gets.
+Solar panels can potentially eliminate your electricity bills depending on where you’re located and how much sunlight your home gets.
 Even if it doesn’t get rid of them completely, you can save a lot of money on your bills, about $728.01 per year.

 What solar power system size is right for my home?